aivorynet/cloudflare-ai-markdown-worker/README.md

 ## Generating Markdown Files

+**YOU SHOULD DO THIS.** Pre-generating markdown files is not optional if you want quality results.
+The HTML conversion fallback is a last resort, not a production solution.

-To use pre-generated markdown files (recommended), you have several options:
+To generate markdown files, you have several options:

 ### Option 1: Static Site Generators